haikiowl/LLM_Projects/README.md

 4. Push to the branch
 5. Create a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 📧 Contact

-For questions and feedback, please open an issue or contact [your-email@example.com]
+For questions and feedback, please open an issue or contact [arharikasadineni@gmail.com]